ajakubek/python-llist/docs/index.rst

    invalidate this cache.

    Subscript references like ``n = l[1234]`` return a :class:`dllistnode`
-   object, and not a value stored at that location.
+   object, not a value stored at that location.

    Example: